CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \- [The Git Website](https://git-scm.com/)

-#### Git allows you to track changes in a file system, refered to as a repository.
+#### Git allows you to track changes in a file system, referred to as a repository.
 Some examples would be adding and removing files, adding and removing lines in a file, renaming files.

 <br>